Othyus Jeffers

-Othyus Jeffers (born August 5, 1985) is an American former professional basketball player who had served as associate head coach for the Robert Morris University Illinois.
+Othyus Jeffers (born August 5, 1985) is an American former professional basketball player and coach.
 Jeffers played college basketball with the University of Illinois at Chicago for two years, before transferring to Robert Morris University for his senior season.
 He then started his professional career with the Iowa Energy of the NBA D-League, a minor league basketball organization owned and run by the NBA.
 He has had stints with three prior NBA teams: the Utah Jazz, the San Antonio Spurs, and the Washington Wizards.
 He has also spent a short stint in Italy with NGC Cantù.
+After his playing career, he returned to Robert Morris and served as head coach of the basketball team from 2017 to 2019.

 Early life

-Othyus Jeffers was born in Chicago, Illinois to Geraldine Allen.
+Jeffers was born in Chicago, Illinois, to Geraldine Allen.
 He grew up in the Chicago's West Side.
 His three older brothers, Henry Allen, Gerome Allen and Edmund Allen, all played basketball in high school and Jeffers often attended his brothers' games and practice.
 In 1993, when Jeffers was in the third grade, Gerome was shot to death near the family's apartment.
 Nine years later, during his senior year at Hubbard High School, he lost another brother.
 Edmund was shot to death in another shooting incident nearby.
 However, the incident did not stop him from playing basketball, as he and his half-brother and high school teammate, Standell King, attended practice just a day after the incident.

 Prior to attending Hubbard, Jeffers attended and played basketball with Westinghouse High School.
 He transferred to Hubbard as a sophomore and continued to play basketball there.
 He averaged 22 points and 11 rebounds per game as a junior.
 In his senior season, he led Hubbard to IHSA Regional and Sectional titles while averaging 28 points and 16 rebounds per game.
 He graduated as the school's all-time leading rebounder with 1,987 rebounds.